dagger/dagger/docs/learn/1010-dev-cue-package.md

 │   └── usr
 ```

-We are still a small community and are constantly looking for new contributors that will work with us improve this
+We are still a small community and are constantly looking for new contributors that will work with us to improve this fantastic project.
-amazing project.
 If you feel like we are missing a package or want to improve an existing one, please start with our
 [contributing docs](https://github.com/dagger/dagger/blob/main/CONTRIBUTING.md) and open a PR.